LibrEars/Science-web-journal/README.md

 ![aNewFormToPublish](/Artwork/aNewFormToPublish.png)

 # Process of transcript
 An fundamental part of science is the process of transcript.
-This process could be simplified by connecting its different stages into one integrated net via an systematical process.
+This process could be simplified by connecting its different stages into one integrated net via a systematical process.
 Education would benefit mostly from this.
 Starting from interactive wiki-books, students could read upwards the 'tree of knowledge' to their field of interest till they reach the cutting-edge research.
 ![transcript](/Artwork/transcript.png)

 # What is already out there?